- About Us

 “Terrebonne Parish must open the political process and provide avenues of voting opportunity for all of its citizens,” said Leah Aden, LDF Assistant Counsel.
 “Louisianans have elected a number of Black judges on other Louisiana courts, including the Louisiana Supreme Court, from single-member districts.
 It is past time for Terrebonne Parish to stop resisting progress and end its discriminatory voting system.”

-Given that white voters in the Parish overwhelmingly do not vote for candidates that Black voters support, Black candidates cannot win a parish-wide election under the current electoral system.
+Given that white voters in the Parish overwhelmingly do not vote for candidates that Black voters support, Black candidates facing opposition cannot win a parish-wide election under the current electoral system.
 For example, in 2004, a Black candidate lost an election for the 32nd Judicial District Court after receiving substantial support (72 percent) from Black voters in Terrebonne, but securing just 1 percent of the vote from white voters in the Parish.
 That candidate lost the election to a white candidate.
 In another election in 2011, a Black candidate for tax assessor received more than 70 percent of support from Black voters in Terrebonne, but only 2.5 percent of the votes cast by white voters in the Parish.
 That candidate also ultimately lost the election to a white candidate.
 The Parish’s current at-large system of electing judges essentially guarantees these results.

 “This case is about finally providing an opportunity for me and other voters of color in Terrebonne to elect judges who are both guided by fairness and are accountable to us,” said Jerome Bokyin, President of the Terrebonne Parish Branch NAACP, a Plaintiff in the lawsuit.
 “We simply have not had that in Terrebonne, as the suspension and subsequent re-election of a sitting judge, who publicly mocked Black people, clearly demonstrates.”